 The Late-Night zone will cover Flagstaff city limits and run from 11 pm - 2:30am Fridays and Saturdays.
-Since Mountain Line currently does not run service during this time, a TNC Partnership can be the first phase to understand demand and travel patterns.
-To receive the Late-Night TNC subsidy, it will be required that a passenger must use fixed-route for one part of their journey.
+Since Mountain Line currently does not run service during this time, a TNC partnership can be the first phase to understand demand and travel patterns.
+To receive the Late-Night TNC subsidy, this study recommends it by required that a passenger must use fixed-route for one part of their journey.
 For example, using the bus to get to work but then using a TNC to get home when the fixed-route is no longer running.